traylz/virgil-sdk-java-android/docs/quickstart.md

 ## Install

-You can easily add SDK dependency to your project.
+You can easily add SDK dependency to your project, just follow the examples below:

 ### Maven